-The Fund seeks to achieve its investment objective by investing at least 80% of its Net Asset Value in Investment Grade fixed income securities (for example, treasury bonds and corporate bonds).
-At least 70% of the Fund's Net Asset Value will be invested in fixed income securities denominated in Euro.
+The Fund seeks to achieve its investment objective by investing at least 70% of its Net Asset Value in Investment Grade fixed income securities (for example, treasury bonds and corporate bonds) denominated in Euro.

-Benchmark: The Fund is actively managed by reference to and seeks to outperform the Bloomberg Euro-Aggregate 500mm.
+Benchmark : The Fund is actively managed by reference to and seeks to outperform the BoA Merill Lynch Euro Corporate Index.
 The Fund is mainly exposed to the issuers of the Benchmark, however, the management of The Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
 The Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be significant.
-The Fund has not designated the Benchmark as a reference benchmark for the purpose of the Disclosure Regulation.
+Further, The Fund has designated the benchmark as a reference benchmark for the purpose of the Disclosure Regulation.
+The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by The Fund.